 - He has been fortunate enough to have participated in many workshops, beginning with the 6 Masters at the International Forum.
 Other workshops include 32 sword with Master Jack Yan from Toronto, and 8 and 24 forms and 32 sword with Masters Li and Wu from Japan.
-He has had the privilege of taking several intensive training workshops with Grandmaster Chen Zhenglei in locations such as Los Angeles, Las Vegas, Toronto and in 2018 the Chen Village, Jiaozuo, China.
+He has had the privilege of taking numerous intensive training workshops with Grandmaster Chen Zhenglei in locations such as Los Angeles, Las Vegas, Toronto and in 2018 the Chen Village, Jiaozuo, China.
 At the Chen Village he competed in the 8th China Chenjiagou Kungfu Elite Tournament.

-Brian is a retired Thunder Bay Firefighter and now a full-time artist:
+- He is a retired Thunder Bay Firefighter and now a full-time artist: